-But there’s one gunfighter that some scholars say may have very well been greater than them all.
+But there’s one gunfighter that some scholars say may have very well been more prodigious than them all.
 But most Americans have never heard of him.
 Born Frank Boardman Eaton, he would become known as “Pistol Pete,” first named by a U.S. Army colonel at Fort Gibson in 1870 in Oklahoma, after he won a shooting contest at age 15 against the Army’s best.

 As with many men who lived by the gun in the Wild West, Frank Eaton was touched by violence very early in life.
 In Kansas territory on his family's homestead, when he was only eight years old, Frank Eaton was forced to watch his father gunned down in cold blood by a gang of former Confederates who had been with the Quantrill Raiders.
 The men belonged to the Campsey and Ferber family clans.
 They shot Frank’s father as he stood in the doorway of their cabin, then beat little Frank with a horse whip.
 It would harden the boy’s heart and soul and he vowed he would someday avenge his father.

 The boy asked the friend of his father, Mose Beaman, to teach him how to shoot.
 Beaman gave the young Eaton two .36 Colt Navy revolvers and showed him how to cap and load the guns, how to clean and maintain them, and how to cast lead bullets.
 Young Frank practiced diligently every day and he became a keen shot.